 As part of the DNSH assessment under article 2(17) SFDR, the sustainability investment assessment systematically integrates mandatory principal adverse indicators from Table 1 and relevant indicators from Tables 2 and 3 of Annex I of the Commission Delegated Regulation (EU) 2022/1288 (the "SFDR Level II") supplementing the Sustainable Finance Disclosure Regulation.
 These indicators are considered collectively by the MSCI ESG rating tool.
-Moreover, the Management significant negative impacts of investment decisions on sustainability factors relating to environmental, social and employee matters, respect for human rights, anti-corruption and anti-bribery matters.
-Company is a signatory of the UN Global Compact, thus it is required to monitor and report compliance with the UN Global Compact principles.
+Moreover, the Management Company is a signatory of the UN Global Compact, thus it is required to monitor and report compliance with the UN Global Compact principles.